 Thank you for visiting my gallery here on Fine Art America and Pixels.com.

-This summer I enjoyed a great painting tour through Maryland, North Carolina, Virginia, Pennsylvania, and then back to the Adirondacks in New York.
+I recently enjoyed a great painting tour through Maryland, North Carolina, Virginia, Pennsylvania, and then back to the Adirondacks in New York.
 So, please check back as I will be adding new paintings from the trip to my gallery.

 If you have any questions, please email me at email@example.com.